uvaai/pdp/_schedules/1 Fall 2023/index.md

 * On Monday there are group seminars in the morning, so the assistance hours are from 13 to 16
 * If there is a Q&A lecture listed in the daily schedule, the assistance will start after the Q&A, generally from 11 to 14

+#### Requesting extra assistance

 ### Q & A Lectures

 Every module there will be at least one Q & A lecture, where you can ask questions about the theoretical parts of the course.
 The schedule for these lectures can be found as part of the daily schedule for the module.
-The lectures will always be in the main room L0.10 at 10:00 on the scheduled day.
+The lectures will always be in the main room L0.11 at 10:00 on the scheduled day.

 These Q & A sessions will generally be scheduled the day after you should watch the theory videos of the module.
 While watching the videos, you can write